Jeff Brown (judge): Notable rulings

 In November 2025, Brown ruled, along with Judge David C. Guaderrama that the 2025 Texas redistricting maps were likely racial gerrymandering and were thus unconstitutional.
+Circuit judge Jerry Smith's dissenting opinion excoriated Brown in unusually personal terms, accusing him of "pernicious judicial misbehavior" for allegedly rushing out the injunction without allowing time for a dissent.

 Personal life

 Brown and his wife, Susannah, a former schoolteacher, have three children.
 They reside in Galveston.

 In 2016, he was awarded the Outstanding Eagle Scout Award by the National Eagle Scout Association.